Evolve Foundation launches a $100 million fund to find startups working to relieve human suffering

 “I know a lot of very wealthy people and many are very anxious or depressed,” he told TechCrunch.
 A lot of this he contributes to the way we use technology, especially social media networks.

 “It becomes this anxiety-inducing activity where I have to think about what’s the next post I should write to get most people to like me and comment and forward,” he said.
 “It seems that post has you trapped.
-Within ten minutes, you are wondering how many people liked this, how many commented.
+Within 10 minutes, you are wondering how many people liked this, how many commented.
 It was so addicting.”

 Teens are especially prone to this anxiety, he points out.
 It turns out it’s a real mental health condition known as Social Media Anxiety Disorder (SMAD).